 Agencies are also eligible to submit proposals through the Maintenance Proposal Process.
-These proposals must include the information regularly addednormally included duringin the agency review process (i.e. agency analysis report) and will be held to the same standard as other proposals during OPAC review.
+These proposals must include the information normally included in the agency review process (i.e. agency analysis report) and will be held to the same standard as other proposals during OPAC review.